Psychasthenia: MMPI

-History
+Earlier conceptions

-The term "psychasthenia" is historically associated primarily with the work of Pierre Janet, who divided the neuroses into the psychasthenias and the hysterias, discarding the term "neurasthenia" since it implied a neurological theory where none existed.
+The term "psychasthenia" was first primarily associated with French psychiatrist Pierre Janet, who divided the neuroses into the psychasthenias and the hysterias.
+(He discarded the then common term "neurasthenia" (weak nerves) since it implied a neurological theory where none existed.)
 Whereas the hysterias involved at their source a narrowing of the field of consciousness, the psychasthenias involved at root a disturbance in the fonction du reél ('function of reality'), a kind of weakness in the ability to attend to, adjust to, and synthesise one's changing experience (cf. executive functions in today's empiricist psychologies).
-Carl Gustav Jung later made the hysteric and the psychasthenic states the prototypes of what he described as extroverted and introverted personalities.
+Swiss psychiatrist Carl Jung later made Janet's hysteric and psychasthenic types the prototypes of his extroverted and introverted personalities.

-Karl Jaspers preserves the term "neurasthenia", defining it in terms of "irritable weakness" and describing phenomena such as irritability, sensitivity, a painful sensibility, abnormal responsiveness to stimuli, bodily pains, strong experience of fatigue, etc. This is contrasted with "psychasthenia", which, following Janet, he describes as a variety of phenomena "held together by the theoretical concept of a 'diminution of psychic energy'."
+The German-Swiss psychiatrist Karl Jaspers, following Janet, described psychasthenia as a variety of phenomena "held together by the theoretical concept of a 'diminution of psychic energy'."
 The psychasthenic person prefers to "withdraw from his fellows and not be exposed to situations in which his abnormally strong 'complexes' rob him of presence of mind, memory and poise."
 The psychasthenic lacks confidence, is prone to obsessional thoughts, unfounded fears, self-scrutiny and indecision.
 This state in turn promotes withdrawal from the world and daydreaming, yet this only makes things worse.
 "The psyche generally lacks an ability to integrate its life or to work through and manage its various experiences; it fails to build up its personality and make any steady development."
 Jaspers believed that some of Janet's more extreme cases of psychasthenia were cases of schizophrenia.
+Jaspers differentiates and contrasts psychasthenia with neurasthenia, defining the later in terms of "irritable weakness" and describing phenomena such as irritability, sensitivity, a painful sensibility, abnormal responsiveness to stimuli, bodily pains, strong experience of fatigue, etc.